CLiMBlab-Stanford/CLiMBlab-Stanford.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+# CLiMB Lab @ Stanford
-## Stanford's Laboratory for Computation & Language in Minds & Brains (CLiMB Lab)
+## Laboratory for Computation & Language in Minds & Brains

 Welcome to the online home of the CLiMB Lab at Stanford!
 We are a community of scientists trying to figure out how our brains let us go so efficiently from sensation (e.g., speech, reading) to meaning,